Z-Fran/Gomoku-with-AI-and-GUI/README.md

 # Gomoku-with-AI-and-GUI

-This is Gomoku Game.
-AI is implemented byu MiniMax and Alpha-Beta algorithm.
-GUI is implemented by PyQt/
+This is the Gomoku Game.
+AI is implemented by MiniMax and Alpha-Beta algorithm.
+GUI is implemented by PyQt.

 ## How to run

-1. Install PyQt
+1. Install PyQt5
 ```
-pip install PyQt==5.15.0
+pip install PyQt5
 ```

 2. Run mian.py